 Brooks Dixon began performing his original music as a student at Clemson University first taking the stage in 2012.
-Dixon's acoustic performances lead to the recording of his first EP, the independently released “Stone Pile" in 2014.
+Dixon's acoustic performances lead to the recording of his first EP, the self-produced and independently released “Stone Pile" in 2014.

 "Weather the Storm" lead to new heights for Brooks and the band, as they found their way on stage at numerous regional festivals and clubs throughout the Southeast.
-Shortened in name and members, the "Brooks Dixon Band" found cohesion with a 5 piece group, Dixon on vocals and guitar, Giffin's smooth harmonies and occasional lead vocals, Shane Byler on the Drums, Ross Krieg on the Saxophone, and Bennett Dixon on the bass.
+Weather the Storm was one of the most downloaded records on Paste Magazine's platform "Noisetrade" and to date has been streamed over 1 million times.
+The "Brooks Dixon Band" found cohesion with a 5 piece group, Dixon on vocals and guitar, Middleton's smooth harmonies and occasional lead vocals, Shane Byler on the Drums, Ross Krieg on the Saxophone, and Bennett Dixon on the bass.
 The group hit the studio in early 2017 and released their first band single "Good Intentions" a song featuring a more upbeat take on Dixon's songwriting.

 In early 2018, Dixon released "White Roses" a 5 song EP drenched in Americana style.
 Utilizing a talented group of Nashville musicians, it presents a softer, more rustic side of Dixon's songwriting and was met with acclaim by such blogs as Saving Country Music, Adobe & Teardrops, Wave of Good Noise, and Sleep Music.
 Despite this change in style, the continued success of the funky-folky-rock band, and the addition of Jake Watson on bass, lead to the beginning of a new debut album from the Brooks Dixon Band, titled “Pocketful of Dreams”.
-Set to release in late 2019, this album presents a fun, upbeat style meant to capture the essence of the Brooks Dixon Band’s live performances.
+Release in late 2019, this album presents a fun, upbeat style meant to capture the essence of the Brooks Dixon Band’s live performances.